sysprogs/PicoHTTPServer/README.md

 [![license](https://img.shields.io/github/license/sysprogs/PicoHTTPServer?style=flat-square)](https://github.com/sysprogs/PicoHTTPServer)

-# PicoHTTPServer: Control your Raspberry Pi Pico W pins from any browser
+# PicoHTTPServer: Host responsive Web Apps on Raspberry Pi Pico W

 This project turns your Raspberry Pi Pico W into a Wi-Fi access-point.
 Connecting to it from your computer, tablet or phone will automatically redirect you to a page allowing to control individual pins of the board: